MohitShukla/basis/auth/frontend/public/docs/basis-documentation/development/next-steps.md

 # Next Steps

-- ✅ Google OAuth requires HTTPS for production applications.
-Next steps:
-  - Set up HTTPS with a proper domain (Best)
-     - ✅ eqbasis.com registered
-     - ✅ configure DNS records
-     - ✅ Set up SSL using Let's Encrypt (free)
-     - ✅ Configure Nginx as a reverse proxy
-     - ✅ Set up HTTPS on EC2 with a self-signed certificate (Temporary)
-- 🔴 DNS is working.
-But there is a console error on browser on page talk-to-ai on eqbasis.com
 - 🔴 Each merge to main should now upgrade the prod server with main.
+- markdown pages should open with a URL in browser

 - external links in markdown should open in new tab
-- markdown pages should open with a URL in browser
-- ability to ask questions to GPT
-- storage of notes in mongodb
+- storage of notes in mongodb (or vector db)
 - ability to ask questions on all stored notes

 # Plan (Component by Component):